Leadership games develop your skill set so you can be an effective leader. There are primarily two different ways to enhance your abilities.

 “The entire group must find a way to occupy a space that shrinks over time, until they are packed creatively like sardines.
 You can form the boundary with a rope, a tarp or blanket being folded over or small traffic cones.”

 This activity relates to providing exceptional customer service.
-Workers are asked to think creatively as space decreases in size.
+A leadership game helps workers to think creatively as space decreases in size.
 As the space shrinks, participants must learn to respond in an innovative manner.

 This level of creatively and innovation applies to providing quality service.
-Your customer is bound to have problems at some point or another.
+Your customer will have problems at some point or another.
 Organizational members may need to think outside the box and offer solutions to fit the needs of their customers.

 Not everyone is a fan of games.
 As previously stated, you need to know your audience.
 However, when you take the time to connect the game to organizational situations and debrief after the activity you are more likely to have a positive experience.
 One of these positive results is the growth of skills that will allow you to succeed at your job.